 What is a Good Customer Attrition Rate

 All businesses suffer customer attrition.
 But what is a healthy rate for you?
-And how do you stack up against others in your industry?
+And how do you stack up against others in your industry regarding this metric?

 So your comfort with your customer attrition rate is dependent on a lot of factors.
 The industry you’re in, your sales strategy, and the fundamental financial realities of your company.

-It’s easy to calculate your customer attrition rate.
+It’s easy to learn and calculate your particular attrition rate.
 Take a given sales period, like a business quarter.
 Subtract the number of customers you have at the end of the quarter from the number of customers you had at the beginning.
 Take that result and calculate it as a percentage of the number of customers you began with.

 For example, if you had one million customers in January, but ended the quarter with 800,000: